craiggraham/dance-code-of-conduct/social-guidelines.md

 As a general rule, always approach your first dances with new people/dancers using an open position, and movements that allow plenty of personal space.

+## Partner Safety

+It is important to avoid movements that could possibly injure your partner.

+For leaders this means avoiding positions where your partner is not comfortable.
+In particular a leader should pay special attention to not over bending or stressing their partner's back & spine.
+The leader should always be responsible for their own weight and should not be in a position where they are leaning over their partner in a way that distributes the leaders weight on to the partner.
+This is particular important during the 'back' position in head movements.

+The follower should also take responsilibity for their own weight.
+This means that during cambres and dips the follower should support their own weight as much as they possibly can.
+If the leader leads the follower out of their balance then the follower cannot fully support their own weight.
+However the follower should try to keep the muscles engaged as that reduces the effort required by the leader and helps to protect the follower.

+The follower should not initiate any cambres, dips, drops or any motion that requires the leader to support them as leader must be prepared for such movements and if they happen unexpectedly they can damage the leader's back.